single-cell-genetics/cellsnp-lite/doc/manual.rst

     --gzip               If use, the output files will be zipped into BGZF format.
     --printSkipSNPs      If use, the SNPs skipped when loading VCF will be printed.
+    -p, --nproc INT      Number of subprocesses [1] -f, --refseq FILE    Faidx indexed reference sequence file.
+If set, the real (genomic) ref extracted from this file would be used for Mode 2 or for the missing REFs in the input VCF for Mode 1.
-    -p, --nproc INT      Number of subprocesses [1] --chrom STR          The chromosomes to use, comma separated [1 to 22] --cellTAG STR        Tag for cell barcodes, turn off with None [CB] --UMItag STR         Tag for UMI: UR, Auto, None.
+    --chrom STR          The chromosomes to use, comma separated [1 to 22] --cellTAG STR        Tag for cell barcodes, turn off with None [CB] --UMItag STR         Tag for UMI: UR, Auto, None.
 For Auto mode, use UR if barcodes is inputted,